 Uncerainty calculation using measurement data

-In our previous work, all the uncertainties of the obstacles were constant during the whole algorithm [25].
-Now they will be changed using the changes of the velocity vectors of the obstacles, the actual distances of the obstacles from the robot, and the magnitudes of the velocity vectors of the obstacles.
+In previous studies, all the uncertainties of the obstacles were constant throughout the algorithm [25].
+In the present study, they will be adjusted using the changes in the velocity vectors of the obstacles, the actual distances of the obstacles from the robot and the magnitudes of the obstacles’ velocity vectors.